-Below ground walls shall be designed for a head of water of three quarters of the full depth below ground subject to a minimum of 1 m in accordance with BS 8102.
+Below ground walls shall be designed in accordance with BS 8102 for a head of water as per relevant soil investigation reports and be agreed with EirgridEirGrid.
+As a minimum, of the design head of water shall be considered at three quarters of the full depth below ground subject to a minimum of 1 m in accordance with BS 8102.